 Gratitude must be intentional

-In our fast-paced culture, it’s easy to get to the end of a busy day and realize we never stopped to be grateful even once, in spite of the fact that at least one of the following took place:
+In our fast-paced culture, it’s easy to get to the end of a busy day and realize we never stopped to be grateful even once, even though at least one of the following took place:

 - We woke up.